 Measure what matters

 All the more reason RMC keeps them at the forefront.
-With every new residential project comes an opportunity to create a strong neighborhood — as a firm and as a community, we’d be crazy to pass that up.
-So while Telegraph Townhomes, the Eleanor Apartments or Cornerstone may not have small alleys or back fences, they are all carefully designed to help people, neighborhoods and communities thrive.
+With every new residential project comes an opportunity to create a vibrant neighborhood — as a firm and as a community, we’d be crazy to pass that up.
+So while Telegraph Townhomes, the Eleanor Apartments or Cornerstone may not have intimate alleys or back fences, they are all carefully designed to help people, neighborhoods and communities thrive.